Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Introduction

-Li et al \cite{Lin2003} took a significant step toward robust causal inference in cost-effectiveness.
-They formulated causal CEA contrasts in terms of potential outcomes and develop a doubly-robust estimation approach that combined separate conditional mean models for cost and survival with a treatment propensity score model.
+\cite{Li2018} took a significant step toward robust causal inference in cost-effectiveness.
+They formulate causal CEA contrasts in terms of potential outcomes and develop a doubly-robust estimation approach that combines separate conditional mean models for cost and survival with a treatment propensity score model.
 They show that CEA contrasts can be estimated consistently if either the propensity score or cost/survival regressions are correct.
 We build on this work in several ways.
-Like Li et al, we also formulate CEA contrasts in terms of potential outcomes - endowing these contrasts with explicitly causal interpretations.
+We also formulate CEA contrasts in terms of potential outcomes - endowing these contrasts with explicitly causal interpretations.
 However, our modeling approach is fully nonparametric and, therefore, more flexible than the doubly-robust estimator.
-Moreover, our approach is a Bayesian model for the full joint cost-effectiveness distribution (not a combination of separate mean models).
-While the doubly robust approach targets net monetary benefits specifically, our approach yields posterior inference for any estimand that is a function of the joint distribution.
+While, the doubly-robust approach only uses data on uncensored subjects (weighted by the inverse probability of being uncensored) our approach uses data from both censored and uncensored subjects potentially generating efficiency gains.
+Moreover, our approach is a Bayesian model for the full joint cost-effectiveness distribution - not a weighted combination of separate conditional mean models.
+This in principle allows for full posterior inference for any function of the joint distribution.
 Finally, our approach allows for covariate-dependent censoring.
-Though Li et al. mention an extension to covariate-dependent censoring, their application of interest and simulation studies are under random censoring.
+Though \cite{Li2018} mention an extension to covariate-dependent censoring, the method proposed and analyzed in their paper relies on randomly censored survival times.